Table of Contents

 Tip of the Spear

-Beginning at 3rd level, you have learned to utilize your peerless mobility to help pave the way for your allies to strike.
+Beginning at 3rd level, you have learned to use speed and positioning to break enemy lines and draw pressure away from your allies.
 You can add your Quarry Die to your Dexterity (Acrobatics) checks.

-In addition, at the start of your turn, if there are no allies within 20 feet of you and you aren't surprised, you can use your bonus action to immediately move up to half your speed in any direction without provoking opportunity attacks.
+In addition, at the start of your turn, if there are no allied creatures within 20 feet of you and you are not surprised, you can use your bonus action to move up to half your walking speed without provoking opportunity attacks.
+You must end this movement in a space you can see.

 Always Moving

 Beginning at 15th level, you have mastered the art of controlling the momentum of the battlefield.
-While conscious, you can add your Quarry Die to any saving throws you make against spells or effects that would restrain you, reduce your speed, or otherwise hinder your movement.
+While you are conscious, you can add your Quarry Die to any saving throw you make against a spell or effect that would restrain you, reduce your speed, knock you prone, or otherwise hinder your movement.

 Setting Specific Companies